Ed94/VaultedVulkan/README.md

 # VaultedThermals
 A vulkan wrapper.

-Documentation can be found here: http://edsdigitalabode.com/VaultedThermals/index.html (Documentation is updated usually with implementation or if not during refactoring periods)
+Documentation can be found here: [Docs Site](https://edsabode.dev/VaultedThermals/) (Documentation is updated usually with implementation or if not during refactoring periods)

 ## Benefits: